lukaskoerber/Replication-Factor-Timing/README.md

 # Replication: Factor Timing

-This repository replicates the findings from the paper titled *Factor timing* by **Valentin Haddad, Serhiy Kozak, and Shrihari Santosh**, published in The Review of Financial Studies in 2020.
-The paper delves into the significance of factor timing, its optimal portfolio equivalence to the stochastic discount factor, and its predictability in market-neutral equity factors.
+This repository replicates the findings from the paper  *Factor timing* by **Valentin Haddad, Serhiy Kozak, and Shrihari Santosh**, published in The Review of Financial Studies in 2020.
+The paper delves into the predictability of market-neutral equity factors and examines the impact of factor timing on estimating the stochastic discount factor and the optimal factor timing portfolio."

 [Link to the original paper on SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2945667).